ASSEMBLY & FINISHING

 The Garrick workshops have previously been responsible for undertaking movement finishing and watch assembly for various brands.
 Now, the company wishes to make timepieces bearing its own nomenclature.

-The watch cases are procured from an English company.
+Watch cases are procured from an English engineering company and polished in-house.
 They are produced to a high standard and machined from stainless steel 904L, arguably one of the finest materials for this purpose.

 The different levels of the dial confer a wonderful depth which evinces a luxurious and traditional note.